-Beginning in Exodus 20 God frames the way Israel was to live out their covenant relationship with Him.
+Beginning in Exodus 20 God frames the way His unique, redeemed people was to live out their covenant relationship with Him.
 We call them commands - they called them "words" or "statutes."
 The first 10 are very famous, right?!
 We find the rest of those terms laid out in Leviticus, Numbers and Deuteronomy - 613 in total - but He eases them in with the first 10!
-God has rescued a people to Himself.
-They are a unique people among all the peoples of the earth in their origin.
-They are a unique people among all the peoples of the world in their preservation.
-Their unique origin and preservation is wrapped up in their unique purpose of being the people through whom God would bring salvation to ALL the peoples of the world.